michalis0/ML_dataiku/Day 1/README.md

 ### **Step 1: Launch Dataiku:**
 -----------------------------------
 We will be using Dataiku to do no-code machine learning.
 Please follow this link: https://www.dataiku.com/company/academic-program/.
-Go to the bottom right of this page, and create an "Individual Academic Licence"
+Go to the bottom right of this page, and create an "Individual Academic Licence".
+It may take 10mins or so for the environment to be setup, because it will be created on the cloud.
 <img width="100%" alt="image" src="https://github.com/michalis0/ML_dataiku/assets/28807066/d20122b4-fa4d-4355-a03a-c1756e6ff75e">